Weetamoo: Death

-In 1676, the Native American coalition's defeat seemed near, and Weetamoo considered returning to Pocasset territory.
-At this point in the war, places like Pocasset swamps were no longer a safe hideout as they had become accessible to troops.
+In 1676, the Native American coalition's defeat seemed near, and Weetamoo considered returning to her lands.
+At this point in the war, places like Pocasset swamps were no longer a safe hideout as they had become accessible to English troops.
 As well, Governor Josiah Winslow of Plymouth Colony had announced that all enemies of war should be disposed of as best seemed fit by Colonel Benjamin Church.
 One of the captive men, perhaps believing he could gain English favor and save his life, revealed the hideout of other war enemies to the English.
 By doing so, he betrayed Weetamoo and her location.
 During the ambush, all her men were killed.
 According to William Hubbard and Increase Mather, Weetamoo was able to escape the attack in a makeshift raft.
 However, as she made her escape, she drowned in the Taunton River.
 Mather found her death ironic, given that she drowned in the same river she had helped Metacom and his men escape early in the war.

 Her body washed ashore in Swansea, which was a prominent English colony.
 The story of her corpse being beheaded comes from the writings of minister Increase Mather.
 In his 1676 "Brief History of the War with the Indians in New England," he provides a narrative of Weetamoo's final days.
 He describes the drowning, the beheading, and the exhibiting of her head.
 As well, he attributes her death as being brought by God.

 The English were so afraid of Weetamoo's power that they cut off her head and mounted it on a pike.
 They left her head on display in front of a settlement in order to prove she really had died.
 Her head on display also stood as a trophy of the victory of the English in order to lower the spirit of her followers.

 When the remaining Wampanoag people saw what the English had done, Increase Mather stated: